Building a Minimum Viable Product (MVP) Without Code: the New Tech Frontier

 - For mobile apps: Explore Adalo or Glide for effective solutions.

-Choosing the right tool is like selecting the perfect pair of running shoes in Berlin; it’s all about comfort and performance.
+Choosing the right tool is akin to selecting the perfect pair of running shoes in Berlin; it’s all about comfort and performance.

 Step 4: Design and Prototype

 Let your creativity flow as you design and prototype.
 Employ tools like Figma and InVision to bring your ideas to life.
-Your design should be as sleek and intuitive as the latest tech gadget—a smooth user experience is the ultimate aim.
+Your design should be as sleek and intuitive as the latest tech gadget—a seamless user experience is the ultimate goal.

 “Design rises above mere aesthetics; its about creating a coherent experience, — aligned with editorial tone used when covering Maria Gonzalez, a prophetic UX designer in Barcelona.
 “Simplicity and functionality must coexist.”